 Exclusive Business Cooperation Agreements.
 Under the Exclusive Business Cooperation Agreement between Dasheng Online and Dasheng Zhixing, Dasheng Online has the exclusive right to provide technical support, consulting services and other services to Dasheng Zhixing in relation to the Dasheng Zhixing's principal business.
 Dasheng Zhixing agrees to accept all the consultation and services provided by Dasheng Online.
 Without Dasheng Online's prior written consent, Dasheng Zhixing is prohibited from engaging any third party to provide any of the services under this agreement.
 In addition, Dasheng Online exclusively owns all intellectual property rights arising out of or created during the performance of the agreement.
-The service fees to be paid by Dasheng Zhixing is determined by Dasheng Zhixing and Dasheng Online, after taking into account factors including the complexity and difficulty of the services provided, the time consumed, the seniority of the Dasheng Online employees providing services to Dasheng Zhixing, contents and value of services provided, the market price of comparable services and the operating conditions of Dasheng Zhixing.
-This agreement will remain effective unless Dasheng Online terminates the agreement in writing or a competent governmental authority rejects the renewal applications by either Dasheng Zhixing or Dasheng Online to renew its respective business license upon expiration.
+The service fees to be paid by Dasheng Zhixing is determined by Dasheng Zhixing and Dasheng Online, after taking into account factors including the complexity and difficulty of the services provided, the time consumed, the seniority of the Dasheng Online employees providing services to Dasheng Zhixing.
+This agreement will remain effective unless Dasheng Online to renew its respective business license upon expiration.
 Dasheng Zhixing is not permitted to terminate this agreement in any event unless required by applicable laws.
 The service agreement was revised on December 14, 2015, that the service is solely determined by Dasheng Online.